Christian-Perez/minesweeper_marathon/README.md

 When a player has clicked all of the tiles on a board that are NOT bombs, they have won.

 ##Gameplay Minesweeper Marathon
-When finished, minesweeper mararathon wiill start you off with a 3x3 board and each time you clear a board, it will increase in size.
+When finished, minesweeper mararathon wiill start you off with a 3x3 board and each time you clear a board, the next board will have 1 more column and 1 more row of tiles relative to the last board.
 You will start with 60 seconds and get 30 seconds added to your timer each time a board is cleared. score will be based on how many non-zero tiles are cleared.